-We offer a short 30-minute session for $350 which covers the photoshoot, editing, and digital delivery of 20-25 edited high-res files, for printing, and watermarked low-res files, which are perfect for sharing on social media.
+Our 1-hour Family Session is $495, which covers the photoshoot, editing, and digital delivery of 50 to 75 high-res files for printing, as well as watermarked low-res files which are perfect for sharing on social media.

-The 1-hour session, which the majority of our Clients book, is $495 which covers the 1-hour photoshoot, editing, and digital delivery of 60 to 80 high-res files, for printing, and watermarked low-res files, which are perfect for sharing on social media.
+We also offer a short 30-minute Mini session for $350 which covers the photoshoot, editing, and digital delivery of approximately 25 edited high-res files for printing and watermarked low-res files for sharing on social media.

 We offer several types of session under this pricing model:

 A few, yes.
 We tend to charge a per-family fee for things like family reunions and other multi-family sessions.
 This helps cover the extra shoot time and editing work to shoot, edit, and deliver sets of images for multiple families.